 As a benzodiazepine, Xanax is a sedative.
 The appropriate dose reduces anxiety or panic attacks.
 For those struggling with an addiction, Xanax causes unexplained drowsiness as well.

 Additionally, Xanax causes people to drift in and out of sleep and consciousness.
 For example, users might nod off in the middle of a conversation.
-If a loved one displays these symptoms, addiction could be the cause.
+If a loved one displays these symptoms, addiction to Xanax could be the cause.

 Xanax affects sleep cycles as well.
-Many users feel constant fatigue, but never get a solid night’s sleep.
+Many users feel constant fatigue but never get a solid night’s sleep.
 Unfortunately, this perpetuates the cycle, causing even more lethargy the following day.

-Difficulty With Concentration and Memory
+Difficulty with Concentration and Memory

 A Xanax addiction negatively impacts the brain’s ability to function.
 It does this by disrupting concentration and memory capacity.

 After taking Xanax, users suffer from a foggy memory.
 Usually only affecting short-term memory, people with an addiction may notice long-term memory loss and complete blackouts.
 Xanax can make concentration virtually impossible as well.
 They’ll find it difficult to remember important dates, read a book, hold a conversation, or follow along with a movie plot.
+This kind of memory loss is dangerous as well.
+Some people who have been under the influence of Xanax can’t recall reckless or dangerous behavior that they may have engaged in.

 Searching for Xanax in New and Inappropriate Ways